jonasvinther/medusa/README.md

 Deleting secret [secret/production/users/cart/database/users/writeuser]
 Deleting secret [secret/production/users/user/database]
 Deleting secret [secret/production/users/user/database/users/readuser]
 ?
 Do you want to delete the 25 secrets listed above?
-Only 'y' will be accepted to approve.? [y/N] y█ The secrets has now been deleted
+Only 'y' will be accepted to approve.? [y/N] y The secrets has now been deleted